Please review the information on placement testing. Determine if you need to take placement testing and how to schedule a test.

 - Check out 'Writing Boot Camp' by Harrisburg Area Community College and other HACC courses on iTunes U for FREE.

-- Download the free College Board's Accuplacer app from there website.
+- Download the free College Board's Accuplacer app from their website.

 - Download College Board's Accuplacer online exam preparation materials.